TurboVNC/turbovnc/BUILDING.md

   Start Menu link that can be used to launch a command prompt with the appropriate compiler paths automatically set.

-- JDK 8 or OpenJDK 1.8 or later
+- JDK/OpenJDK 15 or later
   * Download the
     [Oracle Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads)
     or [OpenJDK](https://jdk.java.net)
-  * [OpenJDK](https://jdk.java.net) 11 or later must be used if building an installer with a custom JRE (if the `TVNC_INCLUDEJRE` CMake variable is set to `1`)
+  * [OpenJDK](https://jdk.java.net) 15 or later must be used if building an installer with a custom JRE (if the `TVNC_INCLUDEJRE` CMake variable is set to `1`)